rainleander/MSU-AI-microbootcamp/module4-notes.md

 ### Classification and Logistic Regression
 4.2.1: Overview
+- This section covers classification and logistic regression.
+- The four steps for running a logistic regression model:
+  1. Preprocessing
+  2. Training
+  3. Validation
+  4. Prediction
+- Key Concepts:
+  - Classification categorizes based on shared qualities.
+  - Focus on binary outcomes.
+  - Logistic regression predicts discrete outcomes.
+  - It uses multiple variables to make decisions.
+  - Sigmoid curve represents the probability.
+  - Classification threshold is typically 50%.
+- Logistic regression converts data into a single probability.
+- Video explains logistic regression using the example of animal classification.
+- Applying logistic regression involves:
+  1. Preprocessing
+  2. Training
+  3. Validation
+  4. Prediction

 4.2.2: Understand the Categorical Data Before Applying Logistic Regression
+- Using logistic regression in supervised learning follows the model-fit-predict process.
+- The process involves deciding the model, fitting it to data, and making predictions.
+- Visualizing data might be necessary based on data complexity.
+- Example: Building a supervised learning model for a bank to approve loans.
+- Data about two groups: healthy and unhealthy firms.
+- Goal: Classify firms into these categories.
+- Evaluation of model predictions is important.
+- You can find the complete solution for this demonstration in the "demos/01-Logistic_Regression/Solved" folder.
+- Importing Pandas and startup data.
+- Visualizing data with a Pandas scatter plot.
+- Data includes healthy and unhealthy firms.
+- Preparing data by labeling categories as 1s and 0s.
+- Splitting data into training and testing sets.

 4.2.3: Preprocessing
+- Preprocessing data involves preparation and splitting into training and testing sets.
+- Counting the number of firms in each category using "value_counts."
+- 346 firms performed well (value = 1) and 978 went bankrupt (value = 0).
+- Splitting data into training and testing sets for unbiased model evaluation.
+- Using the train_test_split function from Scikit-learn.
+- Creating features (X) and target (y) DataFrames.
+- The X data includes variables/features, and the y data is the target variable.
+- The train_test_split function defaults to using 75% of the data for training.
+- You can adjust the proportion using the "train_size" parameter.
+- Preparing to create and use a classifier for predicting startup health.

 4.2.4: Training and Validation
+- Create a logistic regression model for prediction.
+  - Import the LogisticRegression class from Scikit-learn.
+  - Create an empty logistic regression model.
+- Train the model using the fit function with training data (X_train, y_train).
+  - The fit function determines which data belongs in which category.
+  - The algorithm selects the best version of the model to distinguish categories.
+- Validation is performed using the score function.
+  - Score the model with training and testing data.
+  - The score function compares predicted outcomes to actual outcomes.
+- Training and testing scores are both 1.0, indicating perfect accuracy.
+  - Achieving perfect accuracy in real-world data is uncommon.
+- Scoring with training data compares accuracy against data used for training.
+- Scoring with testing data gauges real-life prediction accuracy.
+- A significant accuracy gap between training and testing scores may indicate overfitting.
+- For classification models, the score function returns accuracy.
+- The model is trained, validated, and ready for testing.

 4.2.5: Prediction
+- Classify features with the model using the predict function.
+  - Predict whether the model can assign features to the correct targets (startups' success).
+  - Create a DataFrame to compare predictions and actual targets.
+- The model predicts startup success based on financial performance and industry health scores.
+- The model is expected to perform differently on new, previously unknown data in the real world.
+- Testing the model on new data:
+  - Use logistic_regression_model to predict with X_test DataFrame.
+  - Save predictions and actual values to a DataFrame for evaluation.
+- The model accurately predicts startup success for the testing data, indicating its potential usefulness for new startups.
+- Evaluation of the model:
+  - Introduce the accuracy_score function for model evaluation.
+  - Calculate the accuracy of model predictions for testing data.
+  - The model achieves an accuracy score of 1.0, indicating perfect accuracy in this example.
+  - Perfect accuracy is rare and could be a sign of overfitting, which we'll discuss later.
+- Summary of the steps to use a logistic regression model:
+  1. Create a model with LogisticRegression().
+  2. Train the model with model.fit().
+  3. Make predictions with model.predict().
+  4. Evaluate the model with accuracy_score().

 4.2.6: Activity: Logistic Regression
 4.2.7: Recap and Knowledge Check